Nice, Mean and In-Between

 Anime & Manga

 - Shinji, Rei, and Asuka from Neon Genesis Evangelion.
-Shinji is the most nicest guy in the series whereas Asuka is a very hot-tempered Jerkass.
+Shinji is the nicest guy in the series whereas Asuka is a very hot-tempered Jerkass.
 Rei sticks in the middle due to her cold and quiet demeanor.

 - From the first series of Sailor Moon, Usagi/Moon is nice and optimistic, Rei/Mars is a Tsundere who happens to be a Lovable Alpha Bitch, and Ami/Mercury is the textbook Shy Blue-Haired Girl.